charlesvill/ObsidianVault/Computer Science/CS50/SQL.md

 ##### getting overview of the database
 - you can see how the db is organized with the `.schema` command and even do `.schema tablename` for a specific table
 ##### Creating a table
+- syntax of a table:
+- make sure to include an id for each table even if it is autoincrementing
 ```sql

 CREATE TABLE todo_list (id INTEGER PRIMARY KEY, item TEXT, minutes INTEGER);